 The Journal of Orthopedics Research and Rehabilitation welcomes scholarly papers inorthopaedic surgery, physical therapy and rehabilitation, neurosurgery, neurology and clinic anesthesiology and reanimation.
+This journal is indexed by indices that are considered international scientific journal indices (DRJI, ESJI, OAJI, etc.).
+According to the current Associate Professorship criteria, it is within the scope of International Article 1-d.
+Each article published in this journal corresponds to 5 points.

 The Journal of Orthopedics Research and Rehabilitation accepts submission in English.
 The only language of publication in this journal was English.